Deepakkumar7774/Deepakkumar7774/README.md

        📉 Matplotlib & Seaborn: Data visualization & trend analysis
        📝 Jupyter Notebook: Interactive data exploration

+**6. 📊 Netflix Content Analysis – Exploratory Data Analysis (EDA) Project**

+**Tools and Technologies Used 🛠️**

+   🔹 Python: For data processing and analysis. 🐍

+   🔹 Pandas & NumPy: For data cleaning and manipulation. 📄

+  🔹 Matplotlib & Seaborn: For data visualization and insights. 📊

+  🔹 Jupyter Notebook: For interactive analysis and reporting. 📝

+**7. 🛍️ Myntra Customer Analysis & Insights**

+**Tools and Technologies Used 🛠️**

+   🔹 Python: For data processing and analysis. 🐍

+   🔹 Pandas & NumPy: For data cleaning and manipulation. 📄

+  🔹 Matplotlib & Seaborn: For data visualization and insights. 📊

+  🔹 Jupyter Notebook: For interactive analysis and reporting. 📝

    **## 🛠️ Skills & Tools**

   - **Programming:** Python, SQL (MySQL, PostgreSQL)